Sindhujayeswanthkumar/MLESA/another-page.md

 ---
 layout: default
-title: Another page
+title: Syllabus
 description: This is just another page
 ---

-## Welcome to another page
+## Syllabus of the course "Machine Learning"

 _yay_